-The operation of the ultraviolet light is accomplished by closing the sliding window and pressing the UV switch located on the front panel.
-The sliding window is interlocked to the ultraviolet light so, when the sliding window is raised, the ultraviolet light will turn off.
-If operational time duration is known, the timer can be used in conjunction with the ultraviolet light to time out the ultraviolet light operation.
-This can be accomplished by first turning on the ultraviolet light.
-Then, set the timer to the desired length of ultraviolet light operation time.
-Upon timer expiration, the ultraviolet light will turn off.
+The operation of the ultraviolet light is accomplished by closing the sliding window and pressing the UV switch location on the front panel.
+The sliding window is interlocked to the ultraviolet light, so when the sliding window is raised, the ultraviolet light will turn off.